romanyn36/DNA-searching-algorithms-pyqt6/README.md

 ## :white_check_mark: Requirements ##

-Before starting :checkered_flag:, you need to have all mensioned libraries
+Before starting :checkered_flag:, you need to have all mentioned libraries
 ```bash
 #use pip to install libraries
 $ pip install pyqt6